Alternate Exterior Angles Converse Proof

 To find exterior angles, look in the space above and beneath the crossed lines.
 To find alternating exterior angles, await at that exterior space for each crossed line, on different sides of the transversal.

-We hope yous said 1 , ii , 7 , and 8 are the outside angles.
-We also hope y'all identified 1 and 8 as a pair of alternating exterior angles and two with 7 as the other pair.
+We hope yous said , , , and are the outside angles.
+We also hope y'all identified and as a pair of alternating exterior angles and with as the other pair.

 Another type of problem is to identify the other angle that pairs with a given alternate exterior bending.
 Here are more lines and a transversal, with numbered angles:

-To notice the partner of 2 , wait on the other side of the transversal.
+To notice the partner of , wait on the other side of the transversal.
 Look outside the crossed lines.
-Look at a crossed line that does not incorporate ii .
+Look at a crossed line that does not incorporate .

 Example With Parallel Lines